-Looking to boost your knowledge of the big wide world and improve your chances of being crowned the next pub quiz champion?
+Looking to boost your knowledge of the world and your chances of being crowned the next quiz champion?
 Why not start with these 16 fun facts about Sierra Leone?

 1. Sierra Leone has a famous coast and large neighbors.